suzannejmatthews/PDC-Unplugged/content/activities/ParallelRadixSort.md

   walk  pass that is _less_ than their number, they increment their counter by one.
-* As  the roving student passes by each stationary student, the stationary student "acknowledges" the fact that they've seen the number by rasiing their hand, enabling the roving student to go to the next spot.
+* As  the roving student passes by each stationary student, the stationary student "acknowledges" the fact that they've seen the number by raising their hand, enabling the roving student to go to the next spot.
 * Once the roving student reaches the end of line, he or she returns to space 0.
   The student at space 1 then becomes the roving student, while all other students remain stationary.
-Starting at space 0, they walk down the line, revealing their numbers to each stationary student, who raises their hand in acknowledgement, and updates their private counters as needed.
+Starting at space 0, they walk down the line, revealing their numbers to each stationary student, who raises their hand in acknowledgment, and updates their private counters as needed.
 * The process continues until every student had an opportunity to walk down the line.
 * Once everyone had the opportunity to walk down the line, the group leader